-2018 Incentive Compensation Awards
+2019 Incentive Compensation Awards

-The individual target level opportunities under the 2018 annual and long-term incentive compensation awards were expressed as a percentage of the executives' base salary earned during the year.
+The individual target level opportunities under the 2019 annual and long-term incentive compensation awards were expressed as a percentage of the executives' base salary earned during the year.
+These incentive awards are described below.

 Annual Incentive Awards.
-As discussed in the CD&A, during 2018, each of the named executive officers participated in the AIP, an annual cash incentive plan adopted pursuant to the Company's 2017 Incentive Compensation Plan.
-The 2018 AIP award opportunities were as follows: entry-50% of targeted value; target-100% of targeted value; and stretch-200% of targeted value.
-In addition, the 2018 awards include an "individual performance modifier" of between 0-150%.
-The combined 2018 performance relating to pre-tax income, operational goals, customer satisfaction goals and strategic initiatives resulted in achievement of 132.34% of the total target opportunity level under the AIP.
-As discussed in the CD&A under "2018 Compensation Components-2018 Annual Incentive Awards," under the AIP design, the Committee retained discretion to adjust the AIP payouts through the application of the individual performance modifier and the Committee applied individual performance modifiers ranging from 115% to 120% for the named executive officers.
-Payments under the AIP are included in the 2018 Summary Compensation Table under the column captioned "Non-Equity Incentive Plan Compensation."
-Please see "2018 Compensation Components-2018 Annual Incentive Awards" in the CD&A above for further information regarding the operation of the AIP.
+As discussed in the CD&A, during 2019, each of the named executive officers participated in the AIP, an annual cash incentive plan adopted pursuant to the Company's 2017 Incentive Compensation Plan.
+The 2019 AIP award opportunities were as follows: entry-50% of targeted value; target-100% of targeted value; and stretch-200% of targeted value.
+In addition, the 2019 awards include an "individual performance modifier" of between 0-150%, provided, however, that in all circumstances the maximum payment level under the 2019 AIP awards was 200% of the targeted value.
+The combined 2019 performance relating to pre-tax income, D:00, customer satisfaction goals and net promoter score ("NPS") goals resulted in achievement of 105% of the total target opportunity level under the AIP.
+As discussed in the CD&A under "2019 Compensation Components-2019 Annual Incentive Awards," under the AIP design, the Committee retained discretion to adjust the AIP payouts through the application of the individual performance modifier and the Committee applied individual performance modifiers ranging from 100% to 120% for the named executive officers.
+Payments under the AIP are included in the 2019 Summary Compensation Table under the column captioned "Non-Equity Incentive Plan Compensation."
+Please see "2019 Compensation Components-2019 Annual Incentive Awards" in the CD&A above for further information regarding the operation of the AIP.

 Long-Term Incentive Awards.
-As discussed in the CD&A, the 2018 targeted annual long-term incentive opportunity for each of the named executive officers was divided equally between (i) Performance-Based RSU awards based on pre-tax margin improvement relative to industry peers (cash-settled) and (ii) time-vested RSUs vesting equally over a three-year period (stock-settled).
-Please see "2018 Compensation Components-2018 Long-Term Incentive Awards" in the CD&A above for further information regarding the long-term incentive awards, including the establishment of the 2018 opportunity levels and the applicable performance measures.
+As discussed in the CD&A, the 2019 targeted long-term incentive opportunity for each of the named executive officers was divided equally between (i) Performance-Based RSU awards based on pre-tax margin improvement relative to industry peers (stock-settled) and (ii) time-vested RSUs vesting equally over a three-year period (stock-settled).
+Please see "2019 Compensation Components-2019 Long-Term Incentive Awards" in the CD&A above for further information regarding the long-term incentive awards, including the establishment of the 2019 opportunity levels and discussion of the applicable performance measures.

 Performance-Based RSUs.
-For 2018, the Committee granted pre-tax margin Performance-Based RSU awards with performance based on the Company's cumulative improvement in pre-tax margin for the January 1, 2018 through December 31, 2020 performance period versus an industry peer group and as compared to the baseline of the Company's and the industry's 2017 pre-tax margin results.
-Subject to achievement of the specified performance conditions, the Performance-Based RSUs are cash-settled based on the average closing price per share of Common Stock for the 20 trading days immediately preceding the end of the performance period.
-Participants must remain continuously employed through the end of the performance period to receive a payment, with limited exceptions for pro-rata payments in the case of death, disability, retirement, and involuntary termination following a change in control.
+For 2019, the Committee granted pre-tax margin Performance-Based RSU awards with performance based on the Company's cumulative improvement in pre-tax margin for the January 1, 2019 through December 31, 2021 performance period versus an industry peer group and as compared to the baseline of the Company's and the industry's 2018 pre-tax margin results.
+Subject to achievement of the specified performance conditions, the Performance-Based RSUs are stock-settled.
+Participants must remain continuously employed through the end of the performance period to receive shares, with limited exceptions for pro-rata vesting in the case of death, disability, retirement, and involuntary termination following a change in control.